ChinaModernAppGroup/MSDA-Demo/k8s/README.md

 # Deploy a MSDA-K8S applications LX

-Follow up the instructions to deploy a MSDA-K8S applications LX via WebUI of API.
+Follow up the instructions to deploy a MSDA-K8S applications LX via WebUI or API.